A little bit of Crawley history...

 The shopping facilities are excellent and include Queens Square and the County Mall covered shopping centre, while the town neighbourhoods include a vast array of specialist shops with ample free parking, pubs, schools, doctors, dentists, churches, mosques and recreational areas.

 In addition to K2 Leisure Centre, local sporting facilities include fishing, tennis, rugby, bowls and golf.
 Further amenities include Crawley Leisure Park, restaurants, bars, Hawth Theatre, cinema and ten-pin bowling.
 Crawley Town FC is the town’s main football team, formed in 1896 and moving to Broadfield Stadium in 1997.
-Homes Partnership have been involved with the club for the 2014/2015 and 2015/2016 seasons as the back of shorts sponsors, regularly attending the home games where attendance averages around 2,000 fans.
+Homes Partnership was the back of the shorts sponsor for two seasons between 2014 and 2016.
+Staff regularly attend the home games where attendance averages around 2,000 fans.

 Public transport also includes the Fastway bus service, the smart choice of travel around Crawley, Horley and Gatwick.
 Operating along sections of guided busway and dedicated bus lanes, Fastway has been specially designed to speed past congestion hotspots and offers a comfortable, reliable and efficient alternative to travel by car.